-I am a third-year Astrophysics Ph.D. candidate working with Dr. Evgenya Shkolnik.
+I am a fourth-year Astrophysics Ph.D. candidate working with Dr. Evgenya Shkolnik.
 My current work relates to star-planet interactions, primarily the space-weather environments around stars and how that impacts exo-planetary atmospheres.
 I am similarly interested in aurorae on brown dwarfs and exoplanets as indicators of the magnetic field strengths and atmospheric properties of those bodies.

 I am also part of a team looking to determine astero-seismic targets for the Transiting Exoplanet Survey Satellite (TESS) mission.
 Previously, I focused on close binary star systems, mostly W UMa-types, and explored the evolutionary track of these types of pairs.